beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 Let me now turn to the actual course contents after this (quite long) Julia-Rust-experience-intermezzo.
 When I mentioned that I believed this course to be an easy ride, I was actually quite mistaken.
-The lectures had a lot of technical and mathematical depth, and the quizes were often very challenging.
+The lectures had a lot of technical and mathematical depth, and the quizzes were often very challenging.
 You simply cannot fly through this course without a good understanding of the introduced concepts, which are luckily very well presented by the course instructor [Tim Roughgarden](https://www.coursera.org/instructor/~214).
 All in all I can highly recommend this course for both expert and aspiring computer scientists for learning (or revisiting) several